-The grant program is not intended to be a sustainable funding source.
-The amount and frequency of grant awards an applicant organization has received will be taken into consideration.
+The match program is not intended to be a sustainable funding source.
+The amount and frequency of awards an applicant organization has received will be taken into consideration.

-- No “pass through” entities may be utilized to apply for grant funding.
-Applicant organization must own and be legally responsible for the project seeking grant funds.
+- No “pass through” entities may be utilized to apply for project funding.
+The applicant organization must own and be legally responsible for the project seeking grant funds.

 - No state or federal agencies may apply.

-Funding projects are limited to applicants within the Glacier Country Tourism Region geographic boundaries: Flathead, Glacier, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders counties.
+Projects are limited to applicants within the Glacier Country Tourism region geographic boundaries: Flathead, Glacier, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders counties.

 All applications will provide:

-- description of what are you requesting funding for;
+- A description of what are you requesting funding for

-- The cooperative marketing application needs to address how the project will be evaluated, if possible in quantifiable metrics.
+- Details of how the project will be evaluated in quantifiable metrics

-Applications for cooperative marketing will be accepted on a first come/first served basis.
+Applications will be accepted on a first-come, first-served basis.

-Any previous breach of contract agreement with Glacier Country Tourism previously may disqualify an applicant from consideration.
+Any previous breach of contract agreement with Glacier Country Tourism may disqualify an applicant from consideration.

-Cooperative marketing projects must have a total budget of at least $500 ($250 per applicant).
-The maximum amount of matching funds that Glacier Country Tourism will supply per project is $5,000.
-New project submissions will typically have precedence over re-submission of projects.
+Cooperative marketing match projects must have a total budget of at least $500.
+The maximum amount of matching funds that Glacier Country Tourism will supply per project is $7,000.

 Sample Bid Request Form: